wp-plugins/mangapress/readme.txt

 6. Click on the Manga+Press page tab in your Admin area and go to Comic Options, and set Comic Category to your newly created category, and set Latest Comic Page, and Comic Archive Page to your two newly created pages.

-7. Activate the theme that comes with Manga+Press, and you should be ready to rock!

 == Frequently Asked Questions ==

-OMG!
-I activated the plugin and my posts disappeared from the front page!
-What happened!

-What happens is that when Manga+Press is activated for the first time, it defaults to the first created category that comes with a default Wordpress install (cat_ID = 1).
-You can get your posts back by following the above directions on setting a category to hold all of your comic posts.
-This really should only happen if you've activated the plugin *and* the theme.

 == Screenshots ==